tcolar/pubg_mobile/attachments.md

 Tested with an SKS without other attachments, 4 single shots, without trying to controll recoil manually in between.

+The Vertical grip or the Thumb grip seem to be the best options

 #### No Grip:

 ![](grips/sks_none_1.PNG) ![](grips/sks_none_2.PNG) ![](grips/sks_none_3.PNG) ![](grips/sks_none_4.PNG)